VbScrub/GetDomainSID/README.md

 ## Why make this tool?

-The domain SID is often needed for various Kerberos related attacks but if you google how to get it you'll mostly just find powershell exampels that don't work if you're not a member of the domain.
+The domain SID is often needed for various Kerberos related attacks but if you google how to get it you'll mostly just find powershell examples that don't work if you're not a member of the domain.
 Of course if you have a shell as a domain user then you can run `whoami /user` and strip the last part off the SID it shows you, but this tool is for when you don't have such a shell and only have credentials.

 ## Usage